-Questions

 1. What mechanisms should local governments use to collect funds to cover the costs associated with enforcing the new provisions under the Dog Act? (multiple options can be selected):

-☑ By charging dog registration and dog breeder registration fees at a level to recover these costs and increasing fines to recover enforcement costs ☐ Other - please specify:
+☐ By charging cost-recoverable dog registration and dog breeder registration fees to cover all costs

+☐ Other - please specify:

-2. Should fees used to cover the costs incurred by local governments to enforce the Dog Act be consistent across the State, or should local governments be able to set their own fees? □ Fees should be consistent across the State
+2. Should fees used to cover the costs incurred by local governments to enforce the Dog Act be consistent across the State, or should local governments be able to set their own fees?

-☐ Fees should be set by the individual local government and apply to their district only
+Fees should be set by the individual local government and apply to their

+district only

+☐ Unsure

-☐ Unsure☐ Other - please specify:
+☐ Other - please specify:

-3. Is charging cost recovery likely to have any adverse impacts for your community?
-No
+3. Is charging cost recovery likely to have any adverse impacts for your community? □ No

 □ Yes

+□ Tes □ Unsure

-☐ Unsure ☐ If yes, please provide details:
+☐ If yes, please provide details:

+In yes, piease provide details.

 4. Are there benefits in your local government subsidising registration costs? ☑ No

 □ Yes

 ☐ Unsure

-☐ If yes, please provide details:
+□ If yes, please provide details: